 Great, high-quality content that humans actually want to read.
 Like go, look at what is out there and create something 5x better than what everyone else has.

-Articles like the one you are reading now and many all across the internet are a direct result of Corbett telling us what we should have already known.
+Articles like the one you are reading now and many across the internet directly result from Corbett telling us what we should have already known.

 The internet is an arms race, I’m trying to make a living, Corbett is trying to make a living, and I’m guessing so are you and a couple billion other people.